Gregory J. Bonann: Early film career

 Bonann began his career in film and television in 1978 when he was hired by John J. (Jack) Hennessy, of JJH Productions.
 Hennessy had been producing films for the U.S. Olympic Committee, and Bonann had connections to that world.

 Hennessy took Bonann under his wing, teaching him to produce and direct documentary films.
 His first major project was a film called Fire and Ice, the USOC's official film for the 1980 Winter Games in Lake Placid, New York, which told the story of the U.S. Men's National Ice Hockey Team victory over the U.S.S.R. and Eric Heiden's historic five gold medals in speed skating.
 The documentary won several awards, including the CINE Golden Eagle and the 37th International Di Cinema Citta Di Torino for best sports film of the year.

 When Hennessy died in 1983, Bonann continued to run JJH Productions, producing over twenty films, including two more official films for the USOC.
 Frozen in Time featured the 1984 Winter Games in Sarajevo, Yugoslavia, and Elements of Gold highlighted the 1984 Summer Games in Los Angeles.
 Both films were recognized with numerous awards including the CINE Golden Eagle.

 In 1987, Bonann formed his own production company called Tower 18 Productions, named for his original lifeguard tower on Will Rogers State Beach.
 The first project under his new banner was another documentary for the USOC called City of Gold about the 1988 Winter Olympics in Calgary, Alberta, Canada.

 All of Bonann's Olympic films used slow motion photography and music to accentuate the athlete's performances.
 This would become his signature style.
-In fact, many of the camera operators, production crew, and the editor that Bonann used for these early productions would form the core of the Baywatch production company.
+In fact, many of the camera operators, production crew, and the editor that Bonann worked with for these early productions would form the core of the Baywatch production company.